Michael T. Martin

-Michael Thomas Martin (born December 2, 1961) is an American Catholic prelate who has served as bishop of Charlotte since 2024.
-He is a member of the Order of Friars Minor Conventual.
+Michael Thomas Martin (born December 2, 1961) is an American Catholic prelate who serves as Bishop of Charlotte and is a member of the Order of Friars Minor Conventual.

 Biography

 Early life

-Michael Martin was born on December 2, 1961, in Baltimore, Maryland, to Beverly Beatty and Donald Martin.
+Martin was born on December 2, 1961, in Baltimore, Maryland, to Beverly Beatty and Donald Martin.
 He attended Archbishop Curley High School in that city.
-After high school, Martin entered the Franciscan novitiate at Ellicott City, Maryland, in August 1979 and professed his solemn vows to the order on August 2, 1985.
+After high school, Martin entered the Franciscan novitiate at Ellicott City, Maryland in August 1979 and professed his solemn vows to the order on August 2, 1985.
 In the meantime he earned a bachelor's degree in philosophy from Saint Hyacinth Seminary in Granby, Massachusetts, a Baccalaureate in Sacred Theology from the Pontifical University of St. Bonaventure in Rome, and a Master of Education degree from Boston College.

 Priesthood

 Martin was ordained to the priesthood for the Franciscan Order on June 10, 1989, by Bishop John Huston Ricard at St. Casimir Church in Baltimore.
 After his ordination, the Franciscans assigned Martin as a teacher and coach at Saint Francis High School in Athol Springs, New York.

-In 1994, he was transferred to back to Baltimore to teach and coach at Archbishop Curley High School.
+In 1994, he was transferred back to Baltimore to teach and coach at Archbishop Curley High School.
 He was ultimately named as principal and then president at the school.
 Martin led a successful $7 million capital campaign at Archbishop Curley and increased its enrollment after a decline during the 1990s.
 Because of his work at Bishop Curley, the Vatican awarded Martin its Pro Ecclesia et Pontifice award in 2007.

 In 2010, the Franciscans sent Martin to North Carolina to serve as director of the Duke University Catholic Center.
 After twelve years at Duke, Martin received his first pastoral appointment as pastor of St. Philip Benizi Church in Jonesboro, Georgia.